Thiago Carvalho: Coaching career

 After retiring, Carvalho became an assistant coach of his last club Aparecidense in 2020.
 In September of that year, he became the club's head coach, and led them to a first-ever promotion to the Série C in 2021, as champions.

 Carvalho was sacked by the Camaleão on 7 March 2022, and was named head coach of Caxias on 18 May.
 He left the latter on 13 April 2023, after accepting an offer from América de Natal, but was sacked on 10 July.

 On 5 February 2024, Carvalho was appointed at the helm of Ypiranga-RS.
 He resigned on 20 October to return to his first club Vila Nova, now as head coach.

 On 25 November 2024, Carvalho was announced as head coach of Figueirense.
 He was dismissed the following 28 April, after a poor start of the 2025 Série C.

+On 1 December 2025, Carvalho was named Juventus-SP head coach for the upcoming season.